CREATE A WINNING RESUME: PART 1

 READ THE FAQ FIRST to learn what to expect, including why to bring a couple of paper copies of your resume.

-Your years in the military have given you specific skills, attention to detail and an unparalleled work ethic that make you a desirable commodity in the civilian workforce.
-Understand and appreciate the value you bring to a prospective employer, and communicate that value.
+Your years in the military (or as a military spouse) have given you specific skills that make you a desirable commodity in the civilian workforce.

 By focusing on your character as well as your achievements, successes, and unique skill sets, you can show that you are “the” someone who will make a difference at their company.